ryanczm/Oil-Fundamentals/23-11-21 Will Saudi cut/Commentary.md

 # Project

-* Figure out why and when Saudi/OPEC cut.
+* Saudi/OPEC PoV
-* Two parts: why cut (pov of OPEC) and market impact (analyze prices).
+  * History of OPEC
+  * History of prod/cut adjustments.
+  * Why cut or increase production?
-* Why cut: to maximize revenue or maximize political power.
-But how?
+  * Why cut or increase OSP?
+  * Examine historical data + situations and understand how it works
+* Market PoV
+  * How does market response to these actions?